RELEVANT CHAPTERS

 - any of the terms or conditions of the direct payment agreement have not been met by the recipient or their nominated person or authorised person;

-CMBC will require either full or partial repayment of direct payments made if any condition attached by CMBC is unmet or CMBC has reason to believe that direct payments have been used for purposes other than to meet needs as specified in the Care Plan/Care and Support Plan.
+CMBC will require either full or partial repayment of direct payments made if any condition attached by CMBC is unmet or CMBC has reason to believe that direct payments have been used for purposes other than to meet needs as specified in the care and support plan.

-CMBC may require repayment of any unspent direct payments if it can be demonstrated that they are not required to meet the individual’s needs as set out in the Care Plan/Care and Support Plan.
+CMBC may require repayment of any unspent direct payments if it can be demonstrated that they are not required to meet the person’s needs as set out in the care and support plan.

 CMBC will require repayment of excess funds accumulated in the dedicated direct payments bank account where there is no reasonable explanation for the surplus funds.

-If the individual does not pay their assessed charge correctly into their direct payment account, CMBC will carry out an audit and send them an invoice for any underpaid charges.
+If the person does not pay their assessed charge correctly into their direct payment account, CMBC will carry out an audit and send them an invoice for any underpaid charges.

 Before ceasing payment and terminating a direct payment agreement, CMBC will work with the recipient or their nominated person or authorised person to find a resolution to the issues wherever possible.

-Direct payments do not form part of an estate in the event that an individual dies whilst receiving them.
+Direct payments do not form part of an estate in the event that an adult dies whilst receiving them.
 Direct payments at all times belong to CMBC and remain public funds.

-Any person may use the Complaints Procedure if they are dissatisfied with CMBC’s decision in relation to a direct payment request or the support they receive in relation to the management of their direct payment.
-Any individual in receipt of a direct payment has the same rights of access to CMBC’s Complaints Procedures as those individuals whose support is either provided directly or commissioned by CMBC.
+Any adult in receipt of a direct payment has the same rights of access to CMBC’s appeals process as those people whose support is either provided directly or commissioned by CMBC.

 Appendix 1 – Definitions